WHO says Ebola vaccine plans accelerating as trials advance

 FINANCIAL BACKING

-Mali on Thursday became the sixth West African country to have a confirmed Ebola case in the worst outbreak on record of the haemorrhagic fever.
+Mali on Thursday became the sixth West African country to have a confirmed Ebola case in the worst outbreak on record of the hemorrhagic fever.

 If data from accelerated safety trials in human volunteers suggests they are safe to use, the plan is that several thousand doses will be given to high risk groups such as frontline health workers in Guinea, Sierra Leone and Liberia by early next year.